What Makes the Short Inca Trail Trek So Special?

 Wiñayhuayna

 Wiñayhuayna is an Inca site located six kilometers (3.7 miles) from Machu Picchu.
 Wiñaywayna was the gateway to the sacred city of the Incas and may have been used as a resting place for visitors.
 The Inca site of Wiñaywayna has many terraces carved into the hillside, with stone walls and steps leading to the temple of the sun or the rainbow above.
-There are also many water fountains and storage areas where the Incas used to store food grains.
+There are also many water fountains and storage areas where the Incas stored food grains.

 Inca Trail Hike 3 Days